MedDev83/skills-copilot-codespaces-vscode/.github/steps/1-copilot-extension.md

 > **Note**
 > This skills exercise will focus on leveraging GitHub Codespace.
 It is recommended that you complete the GitHub skill, [Codespaces](https://github.com/skills/code-with-codespaces), before moving forward with this exercise.

-### :keyboard: Activity: Enable Copilot inside a Codespace
+### ⌨️ Activity: Enable Copilot inside a Codespace

 **We recommend opening another browser tab to work through the following activities so you can keep these instructions open for reference.**